 Master Your Pricing Strategy Before You Scale

 I'll be direct: most catering owners underprice their services by 15-30%, and it's the biggest operational drag I see.
 I learned this the hard way when I was doing $8,000 a week in revenue but barely clearing $400 in profit.
-My food costs were being tracked obsessively, but I wasn't accounting for the hidden operational expenses that kill margins: vehicle maintenance, staff downtime between events, kitchen rental, liability insurance, and the time I spent driving to consultation meetings that didn't book.
+My catering catering catering catering catering catering catering catering catering food cost calculator were being tracked obsessively, but I wasn't accounting for the hidden operational expenses that kill margins: vehicle maintenance, staff downtime between events, kitchen rental, liability insurance, and the time I spent driving to consultation meetings that didn't book.

 Step one: Pull your accounting for the last three months.
 Calculate your total overhead—that's rent, utilities, insurance, vehicle payments, equipment depreciation, and all salaries including yours.
 Now divide that monthly overhead by the number of events you catered that month.
 That's your true cost per event before you serve a single plate.